aneldev/dyna-cache/readme.md

 # Fork, Debug, Build, Deploy

-This project is written in Typescript with ES6 (stage 2) but you can use it also from native Javascript code, in NodeJs and on any browser.
+This project is written in Typescript with ES6 (stage 2) but you can also use it also from the native Javascript code, in NodeJs and on any browser.

-This project made with [dyna-ts-module-boilerplate](https://github.com/aneldev/dyna-ts-module-boilerplate)
+This project is? made with [dyna-ts-module-boilerplate](https://github.com/aneldev/dyna-ts-module-boilerplate)

 Feel free to fork it, have fun.